Main Menu | Site Map | Search | Contact

 Left: Epigenetic pen plotted drawing, 3" by 5", 1987

-Notes on the original paper: In 1986 my wife and I began searching for a term to describe the art-making process whereby works are generated by the artist's own coded procedures (algorithms).
-In 1987 we settled on the term epigenetic as the most appropriate specific descriptor of coded form-generating procedures.
-The following year (1988) I presented this paper identifying the biological analogues for art works executed with generative algorithms created by artists.
-Since the time when this paper was written the term "generative" has come to be applied more commonly to this procedure.
+Notes on the original paper: In 1986 I began searching for a term to describe the art-making process whereby works are generated by the artist's own coded procedures (algorithms).
+This paper identifies the biological analogues for art works executed with form-generating algorithms.
+The term "generative art" has come to be applied more commonly to this procedure.

 Over the years the software described here has been modified to allow more user controls and options.
 As time goes on I find myself more attentive to adjusting specific parameters to control outcomes.
-Nevertheless, the procedures I follow have remained essentially the same.
 Form-generating decision-loops continue to follow procedures discussed in this paper.

 RV, Minneapolis, April 2005